77ethers/NTERMCP/FAQ.md

 ### How does it handle long-running commands and searches?

-Claude Desktop Commander has a sophisticated system for managing commands and operations that may take a while to complete:
+NTERMCP has a sophisticated system for managing commands and operations that may take a while to complete:

 1. The `execute_command` function returns after a timeout with initial output
 2. The command continues running in the background